bebbi/bebbi-scripts/README.md

 If you have a `typecheck` script (normally set to `bebbi-scripts typecheck`) that will be run as part of the `validate` script (which is run as part of the `pre-commit` script as well).

-TypeScript definition files will also automatically be generated during the `build` script.

 ## Inspiration